-Cell culture supernatant, serum, and plasma (citrate, heparin, EDTA) were tested with this assay.
+Cell lysates, cell culture supernatant, serum, and plasma (citrate, heparin, EDTA) were tested with this assay.
 Other biological samples might be suitable for use in the assay.
-Remove serum or plasma from the clot or cells as soon as possible after clotting and separation.

-Pay attention to a possible Hook Effect due to high sample concentrations (see "Calculation of results" on page 4)
+Pay attention to a possible Hook Effect due to high sample concentrations

 Samples containing a visible precipitate must be clarified prior to use in the assay.
-Do not use grossly hemolyzed or lipemic samples.
+Do not use grossly hemolyzed or lipemic specimens.